cybrota/scharf/README.md

 https://github.com/advisories/ghsa-mrrh-fwg8-r2c3

-for how supply chain attacks can exfiltrate sensitive data from CI/CD workflows.
+Use Scharf to avoid supply chain attacks which can exfiltrate sensitive data from CI/CD workflows.

 ## Key Features of Scharf